H2CO3/Sparkling/doc/stdlib.md

 searching for a radix point `.` and/or an exponent (`e` or `E`) in it.
 If it finds one, it invokes `tofloat()`, otherwise it invokes `toint()`.

-    any eval(string script)

-Runs the string `script` as if it was some Sparkling source text, and returns its result. **Do not use this function.**

 3. Array handling (spn_libarray)
 --------------------------------
     array array(...)